 Massive Financial Returns In Sales

-Fast forward several months, after she graduated from my High-Ticket Closer ™ program, and she was successfully closing on my team.
+Fast forward several months, after she graduated from my High-Ticket Closer ™ program, and she was successfully closed on my team.
 Then she was closing different accounts on her own.
-Eventually she became a leader of her own sales team, where she said the “return is massive.”
+Eventually, she became a leader of her own sales team, where she said the “return is massive.”

 Leading A Sales Team